dpbench/dpbench/tools/clients/h1load/README.md

 ```

 If everything goes well (it should), an `h1load` executable should appear into
-the `bin` subdirectory.
-There are very few dependencies (basically only the
+the `bin` subdirectory at the top of the project.
+There are very few dependencies
-libc) so very often it's possible to just scp the binary to remote machines
+(basically only the libc and optionally the SSL library) so very often it's
+possible to just scp the binary to remote machines booted over the network or
-booted over the network or live USB sticks.
+live USB sticks.

 # Starting h1load